msherron/slack_receive/README.txt

 -- SUMMARY --

-* This module allows Slack teams to send commands to Drupal via an Outgoing Webhooks integration.
-It POSTs to a menu callback that this module enables at /slack_recieve.
+* This module allows Drupal to receive and execute commands sent from Slack via their Outgoing Webhooks integration.
+Developers can use this module as a launching point for things like executing Drush commands and printing the output into a Slack channel, or for creating their own Drupal-powered SlackBots.

+* Slack will send POST data to a menu callback in Drupal which this module enables at /slack_receive.
 If the post contains the correct Slack Token, Slack Receive will then execute any functions that are implemented via hook_slack_receive_api.
+Developers should take a few minutes and become familiar with the Slack API docs here: https://api.slack.com/outgoing-webhooks

-* Note: this module is a an API module and does not do anything on its' own.
+* Note: this module is a an API module and doesn't do anything on its own.
-Please enable the included slack_receive_example module to see working examples of functionality that is possible via Slack Receive.
+Please enable the included slack_receive_example module to see working examples of functionality that are possible via Slack Receive.

 -- REQUIREMENTS --